 Multimedia coding, systems and applications

-ITU-T Study Group 16 is responsible for studies relating to ubiquitous applications, multimedia capabilities for services and applications for existing and future networks, including next-generation networks (NGN) and beyond.
-This encompasses accessibility, multimedia architectures, terminals, protocols, signal processing, media coding and systems (e.g. network signal processing equipment, multipoint conference units, gateways and gatekeepers).
+ITU-T Study Group 16 is responsible for studies relating to ubiquitous applications, multimedia capabilities for services and applications for existing and future networks.
+This encompasses accessibility; multimedia architectures and applications; human interfaces and services; terminals; protocols; signal processing; media coding and systems (e.g. network signal processing equipment, multipoint conference units, gateways and gatekeepers).

 Points of guidance to study groups for the development of the post-2016 work programme (Resolution 2, Annex B)